Preface:

 Hence, just connecting any two phases of an EC motor results in an AC generator.

-Figure 5: The sum of two sines offset by 120° (blue and gray curves) result in another sine curve of the same amplitude (red curve).
+The sum of two sines offset by 120° (blue and gray curves) result in another sine curve of the same amplitude (red curve).

 AC generator characteristics